dport96/ITM352/morea/150.Assignment2/experience-Assignment2.md

 **Login** **Page**

+*   Create a simple Login page with **email address** and **password** fields as well as **submit buttons for logging in or editing registration**.
+Add a "register" link than when clicked will show the user a registration page.
+You may optionally put the login and registration on the same page.
-*   Create a simple Login page with **username** and **password** fields as well as a **submit button.
-The user should only be required to login when purchasing.
-They should be able to view your store items without logging in first.**
+*   The user should only be required to login when purchasing.
+They should be able to view your store items without logging in first.
-*   The username and password combination entered should be checked against the user information array that you retrieve from the saved file.
-When checking the username, it should not matter what case was used.
-For example, usernames itm352, ITM352, and ItM352 should all be considered the same.
-That is, usernames are CASE INSENSITIVE.
+*   The email address and password combination entered should be checked against the user information array that you retrieve from the saved file.
+When checking the email address, it should not matter what case was used.
+For example, email addresss itm352@hawaii.edu, ITM352@HAWAII.EDU, and ItM352@hAWaii.EdU should all be considered the same.
+That is, email addresss are CASE INSENSITIVE.
 On the other hand, passwords should be CASE SENSITIVE where "GRADER" is a different password than "grader".

 **Writing the script for processing the submitted login form**